 While you should prevent dogs from jumping on you throughout pregnancy, certain trimesters require extra care and vigilance.

-My Dog Jumped On My Pregnant Belly First Trimester
+Dog Stepped On Stomach First Trimester

 Dog Stepped On Pregnant Belly Second Trimester